chrahunt/dotfiles/README.md

 Deploy

-    make
+    nox -e all -- install

 See files changed

-    make check
+    nox -e all -- check

-Add other dotfiles roots into `~/.dotfiles.d/`
+Add other dotfiles roots into `~/.dotfiles.d/`.

 ## details